buddha-dharma/advertisement/README.md

-# Buddha-Dharma.org is a free open source site connecting practicioners
+# Buddha-Dharma.org is a free open source site connecting practitioners
 I have started Buddha-Dharma.org to connect with other practicioners and provide a collection of free resources.
 Part of the project is translating http://www.starting-meditation.com/ to different languages.
 My hope is that small groups can form and organize in our communities.